lvalnegri/RgeoUK/README.md

 *Last update: 21-01-2021*

 ### Overview
-This *R* package provides unified information about various geographical aresa in the UK.
-All geographies, apart from *WPZ-Workplace Zone*, are built on top of the minimal *OA Output Area*, or *SA Small Area* as it is called in N.Ireland.
-This means that some of the maps that you draw upon them are only an approximation of the corresponding developed by the [ONS]().
+This *R* package provides unified information about most geographical areas in the UK.
+All geographies, apart from *WPZ-Workplace Zone*, are built on top of the minimal *OA Output Area* (or *SA Small Area* as they are called in N.Ireland.)
+This means that some of the maps that you draw upon them are only a geographical approximation of the corresponding developed by the [ONS](https://geoportal.statistics.gov.uk/) (notice though that not all the boundaries found in the package are developed or shared by the *ONS*).

 ### Installation
-The package is not on *CRAN*.
+The package is not on *CRAN* (it can't be due to its size).

 You can instead install this package from *github* as:
 ```